 At the front of the CPU there is a slot for storage media.
-As external storage medium for applications and firmware you may use a multimedia card (MMC).
-You can cause the CPU to load a project automatically respectively to execute a command file by means of predefined file names.
+Via this slot as external storage medium for applications and firmware you may use a memory card (MMC respectively SD).
+You can cause the CPU to load a project automatically respectively to execute a command file by means of pre-defined file names.